ceich/grancentral-mvp-client/README.md

 and AWS Amplify supports federated login, using Facebook, Google or Amazon as identity providers.
 The app must use the Cognito [hosted login UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) to create a User Pool entry; app-side federated login creates only an [identity pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html) entry which is not persistent.

+The Cognito hosted login screens are defined by settings in the User Pool.
+The UI was customized in two ways:
+- Logo: `hosted-logo.jpg` (in this folder)
+- Banner background color: white

 ### Relation between Cognito User Pool and DynamoDB UserTable